ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 1. Is the information about the `animal` formatted according to the Data Dictionary?
 	* Are all the life stages in the `obis.lifestage_codes` table?
 If not, the reported life stage should be compared to the values in the `obis.lifestage_code table`, and adjusted if possible.
 Otherwise, use the `add_lifestage_codes` notebook
 	* Are all length types in the `obis.length_type_codes` table?
 If not, the reported length type code should be compared to the values in the `obis.length_type_codes` table, and adjusted if possible.
 Otherwise, use the `add_lengthtype_codes` notebook
-	* Are all the age units in in the `obis.control_units` table?
+	* Are all the age units in the `obis.control_units` table?
 If not, the reported age units should be compared to the values in the `obis.control_units` table, and adjusted if possible.
 Otherwise, use the  `add_control_units` notebook
 1. Are there  any tags in this sheet which have been previously reported on **this project** in the metadata? ex: duplicates.
 1. Do the scientific and common names match the records which are previously added to `obis.scientificnames` for this schema?
 If not, please check the records in the `obis.scientificnames` and the source file to confirm there are no typos.
 If this is a new species tagged by this project, follow the link to the `scientific_name_check` notebook to add the new species.
 1. Are all the provided `tag_model` values present in the `obis.instrument_models` table?
 If not, please check the records in the `obis.instrument_models` and the source file to confirm there are no typos.
 If this is a new model which has never been used before, follow the link to the `add instrument_models` notebook to add the new tag model.